 Our hulled hemp seeds come from organically farmed land and contain a high percentage of protein of vegetable origin (32%) and polyunsaturated fatty acids (41%), making it a natural and healthy way of enriching your diet.

 Hemp (Cannabis sativa L. family Cannabaceae) is native to Central Asia.
 It is an annual herb, with palmately compound leaves and a straight stalk which can grow to 3 m high (1).

 The fibre extracted from its stalks is used to produce fabrics and different types of paper such as cigarette paper or tea bags (2).
 The varieties of Cannabis sativa cultivated to obtain fibre (hemp) are included in the subspecies sativa and have less secretory hair in the female inflorescence region than the indica subspecies (1).

-Hemp has been an important source of fibre, food and medicine for thousands of years.
-Thus, consumption as food and medicine, of both hemp seeds as well as oil, is in documents from China dated over 3000 years ago (2) and its medicinal use was also mentioned in ancient Egyptian medical texts such as the Ebers papyrus (1600 B.C.) or the Berlin papyrus (1300 B.C.)
+Hemp has been an important source of fibre and food for thousands of years.
+Thus, consumption of both hemp seeds as well as oil, is in documents from China dated over 3000 years ago (2) and its use was also mentioned in ancient Egyptian texts such as the Ebers papyrus (1600 B.C.) or the Berlin papyrus (1300 B.C.)
 (3).